shubhamkriitr/3d-vision/README.md

 ## Running UprightNet

 - Download the pretrained weights from [here](https://drive.google.com/file/d/15ZIFwPHP9W50YnsM4JPQGrlcvOeM3fM4/view?usp=sharing): https://drive.google.com/file/d/15ZIFwPHP9W50YnsM4JPQGrlcvOeM3fM4/view?usp=sharing
-### Predicting Gravity

-1. Download and extract from https://drive.google.com/drive/folders/1WdNAESqDYcUPQyXAW6PvlcdQIYlOEXIw:
-	checkpoints.zip (pretrained weights)

-2. Copy checkpoints folder to root directory of UprightNet repo
+- Copy the weights to the folder UprightNet/checkpoints/test_local/

 If your computer does not have an gpu, check out the branch "no-gpu".

 ### Processing Scannet Data

-### Predicting Gravity

-1. Download and extract from https://drive.google.com/drive/folders/1V2KIsXIZ-2-5kGDaErTIpRNnBV2zhVjG?usp=sharing:
-	checkpoints.zip (pretrained weights)

-2. Copy checkpoints folder to root directory of UprightNet repo

-   If your computer does not have an gpu, check out the branch "no-gpu".

-### Processing Scannet Data
+1. Download the pretrained weights as described in the section above.

-1. Download and extract from https://drive.google.com/drive/folders/1V2KIsXIZ-2-5kGDaErTIpRNnBV2zhVjG?usp=sharing:
+2. Download and extract from https://drive.google.com/drive/folders/1V2KIsXIZ-2-5kGDaErTIpRNnBV2zhVjG?usp=sharing:
-	a) sample_data.zip (for UprightNet preprocessed ScanNet data)
+	  sample_data.zip (for UprightNet preprocessed ScanNet data)
-	b) checkpoints.zip (pretrained weights)

   Alternatively you can use
-    d) ScanNet.zip and test_scannet_normal_list.txt from https://drive.google.com/drive/folders/1WdNAESqDYcUPQyXAW6PvlcdQIYlOEXIw instead of a), which contains all scenes.
+    ScanNet.zip and test_scannet_normal_list.txt from https://drive.google.com/drive/folders/1WdNAESqDYcUPQyXAW6PvlcdQIYlOEXIw instead of sample_data.zip, which contains all scenes.

-2. Adapt the paths of sample_data/test_scannet_normal_list.txt to the path of sample_data (e.g. with find&replace)

-3. Copy checkpoints folder to root directory of UprightNet repo
+3. Copy the sample_data folder into the root directry of the UprightNet repo (same level as folder checkpoints)

-4. Adapt DATA_PATH in util/config.py to be the directory where test_scannet_normal_list.txt is located
+4. Adapt DATA_PATH in util/config.py to be the absolute path of the directory where test_scannet_normal_list.txt is located

-5. To add the predicted gravity vector to the data folders, run python3 test.py --mode ResNet --dataset scannet
+5. To add the predicted gravity vector to the scene folders, run python3 test.py --mode ResNet --dataset scannet

-	Each scene folder should now contain 4 new folders: pose_pred, pose_gt, gravity_pred, gravity_gt
+	Each scene folder in sample_data/data should now contain 4 new folders: pose_pred, pose_gt, gravity_pred, gravity_gt

-	If your computer does not have an gpu, check out the branch "no-gpu".
+6. To get the data structure needed for the pose prediction, adapt in 3d-vision/visn/utils/create_data_folder.py
+  - the variable "our_data_path" to be the path where the scene data is located (should be sth like .../sample_data/data)
+  - the variable "visn_data_path" to be the folder where the new scene folders should be created
+  - Run "python3 create_data_folder.py"

+You should now have the same data as "ready_for_visn.zip" in https://drive.google.com/drive/folders/1V2KIsXIZ-2-5kGDaErTIpRNnBV2zhVjG.

 ---
 ## Running the pipeline